BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 int main()
 {
 	int my_lucky_number = 3;
-	// By passing a reference to the variable, add_and_print can work directly to
+	// By passing the variable by reference, add_and_print can work directly to
 	// modify my_lucky_numbers.
 Within add_and_print, it is as if we are working
 	// with a normal, local variable.
 	add_and_print(my_lucky_number);